sakshisubedi/design_pattern/src/com/creational/builder/README.md

     Now what if only firstName and lastName are mandatory and the rest 3 fields are optional.
 Problem !!
 We need more constructors.
 This problem is called the telescoping constructors problem.
 - Use the Builder pattern when you want your code to be able to create different representations of some product *(for example:- stone and wooden houses)*.
 - Use the Builder to construct Composite trees or other complex objects.
+- The constructor of the User class is also declared private so that only the Builder assigned to this class can access it.

 ## Pros
 - The parameters to the constructor are reduced and are provided in highly readable method calls.